Mike-Honey/covid-19-genomes/README.md

 In this project, the data from those sources is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data in the table, for easier analysis.

-A page is presented for each data source (microreact, nextstrain, outbreak.info and cdgn).
+A page is presented for each data source (microreact, nextstrain, outbreak.info, UCSC and cdgn).
 I did not consider it valid to attempt to aggregate sequences across data sources.
 Nextstrain offers an attribute for both the original "PANGO Lineage" e.g. **B.1.617.2** and also "Emerging Lineage" e.g. **B.1.617.2 (Delta)**, which is not recorded for ancestral lineages.
 These two attributes are presented on separate pages.

-The default selection for each page is Australia.
+The default country selection for most pages is Australia.
 As well as being where I live, genomic sequencing for Australia has a relatively high proportion of genomes sequenced vs total COVID-19 cases (as high as 60%).

-The user can choose any alternative country or continent, and filter the date range or Lineages included.
+The user can choose any alternative country, and also filter the date range or Lineages included.
+It is possible to combine multiple countries, even all data for a continent or globally.
+However note that the sampling is most datasets is heavily skewed to a handful of countries.

 The primary visual on each page is a line chart showing the Lineage Frequency (calculated as a moving average over the prior 7 days, compared to all the other lineages present in the data (regardless of selections)).
 To keep the line charts clean, only the three most-frequently occuring Lineages are shown (dynamically determined).